How to spend less than $250 total for 6 weeks of groceries

 Seriously, plan as much as you can.
 Work out recipes your family loves then create either a full menu for the week or at least have a list of recipes you can make with what you have and don’t worry about being exact.
 Learn to substitute food, for example, a zucchini bake usually has ham or bacon but you can use a tin of tuna.
 Pasta bake might call for 1 chicken breast, but you can substitute it with 1 cup of any cooked chicken.
 Recipes such as pizza and calzones can have any toppings, not just ham and pineapple.

 Don’t go to the shops out of habit or because you ran out of one thing.
 Find ways to make substitutes or make do.
 For example, we ran out of bread and wraps, so I made tortilla’s and have made pancakes other times.
-Both recipes are in my eBook 26 Ingredients (only $4.95) along with ideas for leftovers.
 Make your own curry powder, taco seasoning and pasta sauce.
 You might be surprised at what you can make with what you have.

 If you do have to shop, go at times things are discounted, compare prices and get the best deals instead of doing all your shopping at one place.

 For the bulk of human existence hunting and foraging were the norm.
 Check out how to do it and more details in this post.